UD-Math-Data-Science-1/notes/statistics/correlation.md

 ## Categorical correlation

-An ordinal variable, such as days of the week, are often straightforward to quantify as consecutive integers.
+An ordinal variable, such as the days of the week, is often straightforward to quantify as integers.
 But a nominal variable poses a different challenge.

 For example, grouped histograms suggest an association between body mass and species of penguin.